1990s To Hell and Back

 Meanwhile, fans of the 1990s asked: Where was the pitching?
 Beyond Greg Maddux, Randy Johnson and Pedro Martinez, excellence on the mound was almost non-existent.
 There was much to blame: Smaller ballparks with almost no foul territories, two rounds of expansion, miniscule strike zones, allegedly juiced balls—and allegedly juiced hitters.

-Baseball owed its life to McGwire and Sosa.
-The chase for Maris’ record marveled the world, and helped the game complete four years of stormy rehabilitation with those it had turned its back on in 1994, those who ultimately help pay its bills: The fans.
+Baseball owed its life to McGwire and Sosa, even as they would soon not be without scandal of their own.
+The chase for Maris’ record marveled the world, and helped the game complete four years of stormy rehabilitation with those who had turned their backs on in 1994, those who ultimately help pay its bills: The fans.

 Forward to the 2000s: Driven Deep to Disgrace The new century gives Major League Baseball a decidedly more international flavor with a healthy rise in foreign-born talent—but a disturbing pall is cast over the sport as one megastar after another is exposed for using steroids.